The Zombies

 anything worth hearing?
 Well, I'd go along with RCA and their choices

 for the German singles.
-The opener 'New World' and 'Lula Lula' were
+The opener "New World" and

 modestly commercial pop tunes.
 Other than Blunstone's instantly